Under the Dome (film): Impact

 According to the BBC, Under the Dome had garnered more than 100 million views online before its removal.
 A large number of netizens expressed their support for the documentary, and formed new views on China's haze problem after watching the film.
+Survey research found that exposure to the documentary amplified viewers' risk perception of air pollution, and that increased risk perception was associated with information-seeking behavior, policy support, and individual mitigation actions.
 In fact, phone calls to the Ministry of Environmental Protections hotline number (12369) increased 240% after the film was released online.
 More than 80% of viewers said that they are deeply concerned about air pollution in China.
 Around 70% of viewers said that they changed their view of smog and developed a better comprehension of the problem.
+Research on public responses to environmental pollution in China suggests that greater awareness of environmental risks can be associated with stronger public responses to pollution and health threats.
 Over 75% expressed a willingness to restrict car and air conditioner usage and take public transportation.
 Moreover, viewers believed that official bureaus, heavy-industry emitters, and legislatures should be accountable for the smog problem.
+Yang argues that the film's rapid spread depended partly on viewers acting as distributors through social media platforms such as WeChat.

+Jack Patrick Hayes argues that Under the Dome belongs to a longer tradition of Chinese environmental and special-topic documentaries.
+Although the film attracted attention for its TED-like format, online release, and immediate domestic impact, Hayes compares it with earlier works such as Once Upon the Yangtze River, River Elegy, and Beijing Besieged by Waste.